Tuchel confirms Rudiger will leave Chelsea on free transfer

 What did Tuchel say about Rudiger?

 "The situation is that he wants to leave the club.
-He informed me of this is in a private talk.
+He informed me of this is in a private talk," he said.

 "We gave everything - me and the club - but we could not fight anymore because of the actions.